 The outstanding contributions of members in the community, hospital, industry and academia to the greater profession

-The UKBPA organisation aims to create practical solutions to the current inequalities faced by black pharmacists in the UK.
+UKBPA aims to create practical solutions to the current inequalities faced by black pharmacists in the UK.
 These inequalities have been evident for a while now but are under-documented and therefore hidden.

 The most recently available figures show that: